 - 5. Select Connection and use the drop down in the value field to browse for a connection or to create a connection parameter: - To select a connection, click Browse and select a connection. - To create a connection parameter, click Assign Parameter. - 6.
 Configure the rest of the properties for the execution environment. - 7.
 Right-click an empty area in the editor and click Validate. - The Developer tool validates the mapping. - 8.
 View validation errors on the Validation Log tab. - 9.
-Click the Data Viewer view. - 10.
-Click Show Execution Plan to view the execution plan for the mapping.
+To view the execution plan for the mapping, right-click the editor and select Show Execution Plan.